Before I present you with some ideas for your one week in Crete, let me first explain the title of this story.

 It is a bay and two islands nearby, which was used by pirates in the older days.
 It is now recognised as one of the main sights on Crete due to the beauty of the bay and especially blue water.

 We wanted more flexibility, so we took the car.
 The distance from our hotel was about 20 km, and our speed also was around 20 km/h for the whole duration of this drive.
 And after arriving there we were met by local goats.
-First it was funny.
+At first, it was funny.
 Then they wanted to climb in the car and steal our oranges.
 Stealing food is never funny.

 Milia Traditional Village